 For insulating our buildings, vacuum insulation panels may not be cost-effective, but they will become common in other applications

-I’ve recently worked on revising the BuildingGreen Guide to Insulation Products and Practices (available as part of a webcast), so I’ve been steeped in all sort of insulation materials, including some oddball products.
+I’ve recently worked on revising the BuildingGreen Guide to Thermal Insulation, so I’ve been steeped in all sort of insulation materials, including some oddball products.
 One of those is vacuum insulation—operating on the same principle as a Thermos bottle.

 Vacuum insulation is a great idea—in theory.
 To understand why, it helps to know a bit about heat flow.

 How a vacuum slows down heat transfer

 There are three modes of heat transfer: conduction, convection, and radiation, and if we remove most of the air molecules from a space—as occurs when we draw a vacuum—we largely eliminate the first two of those heat transfer mechanisms.

 Conduction is the flow of heat from molecule to molecule.
 It’s the reason a cast iron skillet handle heats up, but thermal conduction also occurs across a layer of air, as kinetic is transferred from one air molecule to the one next to it.
 If we remove most of those air molecules by creating a vacuum, there will far less conductive heat flow.

 Convection is the transfer of heat by moving molecules from one place to another.
 Warm air rises, and these convection currents carry heat—for example, this is the primary means that heat is delivered to a room from baseboard convectors (often called radiators).
 In a vacuum there are far fewer air molecules so convection of heat nearly stops.

 BuildingGreen relies on our premium members, not on advertisers.
 Help make our work possible.